hrharder/ParadigmCore/docs/stream-api-reference.md

 # StreamAPI Reference

-The StreamAPI enables interaction with the ParadigmCore via JSONRPC/WebSocket.
+The StreamAPI enables interaction with ParadigmCore via JSONRPC/WebSocket.

 The API is served by the `StreamServer`, an optional component included as part of the `api` module in ParadigmCore.

 StreamAPI follows the JSONRPC-2.0 specification.
 More information available at http://www.jsonrpc.org/specification.

-<strong>Version 0.1-rc-2</strong>
+<strong>Version 0.1-rc-3</strong>

 ---